Origins of the Sumerians: Competing Theories Explained

 The two researchers (Pali and litt) have gone further, and through their meticulous research into Chinese and Sumerian cuneiform writing in their book (Chinese and Sumerians), they concluded that there is a striking similarity between the first phonetic stages of Mesopotamian cuneiform writing (invented by the Sumerians) and the first stages of the early Chinese They created a comparative Chinese-Sumerian dictionary of many words that share common meanings and sounds, and concluded that the ancestors of the Chinese and Sumerians came from mountainous origins in Central Asia in two directions, one of which went to China and the other penetrated Iran and settled in southern Iraq.
 Both retained the primitive common writing of their ancestors with their common sounds.

-3. Iranian Origin Theory: Sumerians and the Zagros Mountains
+3. Iranian Origin Theory: The Zagros Mountains Hypothesis

 This view was further strengthened by what was found in the Sumerian cylindrical seals of drawings of trees and mountain animals such as (cypress, cedar, ibex and mountain goats with long horns).This view was further strengthened by the discovery of the similarity between Ubaid period pottery